Parades, Calcio Storico & Fireworks are part of the celebrations

 Make a Note

-Consider that many shops and offices close for the the afternoon, if not the entire day in Florence.
+Consider that many shops and offices close in the afternoon, if not the entire day in Florence, for feast day celebrations.

-The day has thus been a day of celebration for the city through the centuries.
-Every year, for St. John, the city organizes several cultural and folkloric events that end with the magnificent fireworks show, called i fochi di San Giovanni by Florentines.
+Every year for St. John, the city organizes several cultural and folkloric events that end with the magnificent fireworks show, called i fochi di San Giovanni by Florentines.

 The final match for Calcio Storico Fiorentino

 Before the match, around 4pm, a historical parade starts from Piazza Santa Maria Novella and winds its way through the city center to arrive in Piazza Santa Croce.
-For additional info on the Calcio Storico, read this article.
+For more details and dates, check out this article.

 The "fochi di San Giovanni" or fireworks of St. John